ubirch/ubirch-verification-js/README.md

 **algorithm** | default algorith used for hashing | `sha256`, `sha512` | `sha256`
 **language** | language of the messenger messages | `en`, `de` | `en` **stage** | the environment of verification service |`local`, `dev`, `demo`, `prod` | `prod`

+As second optional parameter a `FormUtil` instance can be provided for logging infos and errors.

 #### `verifyHash(hash: string): Promise<IUbirchVerificationResult>`